 |Zoo||0.2 mi.
 Northeast of Central Chetumal||Mexico|

-You can learn more about regional agriculture by spending part of a day at Fallen Stones Butterfly Farm.
+You can learn more about regional agriculture by spending some time at Fallen Stones Butterfly Farm.
 Fallen Stones Butterfly Farm is a working farm that has been in operation since 1992.
 Its primary goal is the production and harvest of butterfly pupae to be exported to Europe.

 |Fallen Stones Butterfly Farm||Farm||4.7 mi.
 East of Central San Pedro Columbia||Belize|

-Another fun idea is to visit some of the more interesting naturally occurring land formations.
-Other types of natural attractions in Belize are provided in the chart below.
+Another fun idea is to visit some of the more popular area land formations.
+Other types of natural attractions in Belize are displayed directly below.

 |Lake||0.6 mi.
 South West of Central San Pedro||Ambergris Cay|